-- About a mile round trip
+- About 1.5 miles round trip

 - Uphill the entire way

-- Trailhead location: Ingalls Park
+- Trailhead location: Near Pikes Peak Park

-- I hiked this in 2014, 2015, 2017 and 2018
+- I hiked this in 2014, 2015, 2017, 2018 and 2021

 Pumpkin Rock is an excellent viewpoint for sunset and the surrounding city.
 It is surprising how far you can see when you are up here.

-From up here there is a trail along the entire Norco Ridge if you are looking to add some miles to this short hike.
+From up here, there is a trail along the entire Norco Ridge if you are looking to add some miles to this short hike.
 I didn’t have time to do it on this trip but want to in the future.

 The views over the city are beautiful, and when you have soaked it all in, you simply walk down the way you came up or take the more gradual path.